Search results

 CREDO was established in 1981.
 The main focus of its research is on the treatment of eating disorders.
 More recently, it has also developed methods to facilitate the dissemination of effective psychological interventions.
 It is in the process of creating a digital treatment for eating disorders (Digital CBTe).

-University of Oxford Mindfulness Research Centre
+University of Oxford Mindfulness and Psychological Science Research Centre

 - Behaviour